 We're hoping the third time's a charm, and that we can escape to safety soon.
 Storm after storm rolls across the Atlantic, we've witnessed two of them become hurricanes, and they are likely to keep threatening us through October.
 I try not to lose sleep over when the big one is coming for us, and my obsession with weather websites might be bordering on excessive.

 It's starting to feel like we will never leave Oriental.
-Perhaps we're here to learn to truly appreciate the value of good friends at our side.

 I wonder if Minerva's cursed.
 Lance believes she just wants to show us all the areas she needs attention up front and when she is content she'll behave.
 He believes she's testing our worthiness.
 She's certainly testing the limits of my sanity.

 There are worse places a person could get stuck, surely.
 At least the sunsets are pretty.